-For people with melanoma after it and the affected lymph nodes have been removed by surgery to help prevent it from coming back
+For adults with melanoma after it and the affected lymph nodes have been removed by surgery to help prevent it from coming back

 It is not known if OPDIVO is safe and effective in children younger than